 We are often asked some very similar questions on our role in space exploration and a few 'old chestnut' questions that are raised by urban myth and pop culture.

 We thought we'd answer a few of our favourites here...

 Q: Do you play cricket on the dish?

 No. This is a great scene in the movie 'The Dish' but it just doesn't happen in real life.
 The dish surfaces have to be a very accurate parabolic shape and any dents from cricket balls or walking on it would reduce the quality of signals we receive from spacecraft.

-An interesting side note is that in the early days of the tracking station, the current site of of the big dish was the location of the staff's original cricket pitch at Tidbinbilla, an alternative site has since been found.
+An interesting side note is that in the early days of the tracking station, the current site of the big dish was the location of the staff's original cricket pitch at Tidbinbilla.

 Q: Why are you in a valley and not on a hill?

-We are located in a valley to avoid the interference of "human made noise" that can affect the data we received back spacecraft, as the data has travelled a long way.
+We are located in a valley to avoid the interference of "human made noise" that can affect the data we receive back from a spacecraft, as the data has travelled a long way.

 Q: Is the Parkes dish bigger?